chase-codes/istio_lab/modules/01-foundation/README.md

 ```bash
 istioctl proxy-config clusters $(kubectl get pod -l app=frontend -o jsonpath='{.items[0].metadata.name}') --fqdn backend.default.svc.cluster.local --direction outbound
 ```

+How to read this: You’re inspecting the proxy config to confirm that the connection to `backend` is using TLS.
+In later modules we’ll show the exact indicators.

 #### Reflection Questions
 - Did your application code change to support mTLS?